Top 10 rated best dog training books

 The book with its unique and scientifically sound recognition of the cultural differences between dogs and humans shape modern dog training and ownership.
 It makes you understand your dog and how to train it and get the best behaviors you want.
 The cultural difference between you and your dog is explained and how to put yourself into your dog’s shoes and understand its world so as to be on the same page.

 Before and After getting your puppy by Dr. Ian Dunbar

-Dr. Ian Dunbar changed the mindset of dog owners from the harsh dog training: use of leash correction, drill adult dog classes based on competitive obedience toward a positive approach of using toys, treats and games as rewards for teaching basic manners, preventing behavioral problems and modifying temperament.
-He brings out the positive approach to puppy training in his book.
-It covers topics from socialization, house training and common dog behavior problems.
-Dr. Ian Dunbar, a renowned veterinarian and animal behaviorist brings this out perfectly.
-This is a must have for a dog owner as it makes you understand the dog world well.
+Dr. Ian Dunbar changed the mindset of dog owners from the harsh dog training: use of leash correction, drill adult dog classes based on competitive obedience toward a positive approach of using toys, treats, and games as rewards for teaching basic manners, preventing behavioral problems and modifying temperament.
+He brings out a positive approach to puppy training in his book.
+It covers topics from socialization, house training, and common dog behavior problems.
+Dr. Ian Dunbar, a renowned veterinarian, and animal behaviorist bring this out perfectly.
+This is a must-have for a dog owner as it makes you understand the dog world well.

 Everyone needs positive energy around them for a good upbringing even your dog.
 Pat Miller a renowned dog trainer gives you the positive training tools you need to have a healthy relationship with your dog.
-It covers topics like importance of observing and understanding your dog languages.
-Instructions on how to phase out the use of clicker and treats to introduce more advanced training concepts and a diary to track your dog progress.
+It covers topics like the importance of observing and understanding your dog language.
+Instructions on how to phase out the use of a clicker and treats to introduce more advanced training concepts and a diary to track your dog’s progress.
 She sets forth her training principles and equipment needed for 6 weeks program of training.
-By the end of it you should have a strong understanding of all the basic obedience commands and some fun dog tricks.
+By the end of it, you should have a strong understanding of all the basic obedience commands and some fun dog tricks.

 Don’t Shoot the dog by Karen Pryor